 at the Helsinki Art Museum on the 30th of August

 In this Mobile Talk, Özgen presents an overview of his work, ranging from his stark yet playful early pieces to his most recent videos, which address the traumatic experiences of war and dislocation.
-His works give a human face to the brutal wars which continue to lay to ruin a beautiful and ancient region.
+His works give a human face to the brutal wars which continue to lay ruin to a beautiful and ancient region.

 Works to be screened include, among others: Wonderland (2016); Dark in Dark (2013); Breath (2008); Adult Games (2004), Road to Tate Modern (2003).